-Proposed Budget Allows CDC To Study Gun Violence, Researchers Skeptical
+Spending Bill Lets CDC Study Gun Violence; But Researchers Are Skeptical It Will Help

-Government health agencies have spent more than two decades shying away from gun violence research, but some say the new spending bill, approved by Congress and waiting for President Trump's signature, could change that.
+Government health agencies have spent more than two decades shying away from gun violence research, but some say the new spending bill, signed by President Trump on Friday, will change that.

-That's because, in agency instructions that accompany the bill, there's one sentence noting that the Centers for Disease Control and Prevention has the authority to conduct research on the causes of gun violence.
+That is because, in agency instructions that accompany the bill, there is a sentence noting that the Centers for Disease Control and Prevention has the authority to conduct research on the causes of gun violence.

 "I think this is a huge victory for our country and our communities and our children.
-This is one step in many to help stop gun violence in this country," says Rep. Stephanie Murphy, a Democrat from the Orlando, Fla., area.
+This is one step in many to help stop gun violence in this country," says Rep. Stephanie Murphy, a Democrat from the Orlando, Fla., area, where a mass shooting left 49 dead at a gay nightclub in 2016.

 But researchers who study gun violence are unimpressed.